Naom-Roads/event-axis/README.md

 * Then a the page will show the number of events specified by the user

+## Feature 4: ADD AN APP SHORTCUT TO THE HOMESCREEN

+Scenario 1: User click's app shortcut

+* Given a user has an app shortcut on their device
+* When user clicks on shortcut icon
+* Then app will open

-## FEATURE 4: USE THE APP WHEN OFFLINE
+## FEATURE 5: USE THE APP WHEN OFFLINE

 Scenario 1: Show cached data when there’s no internet connection